c2mon/c2mon/docs/docs/user-guide/acquiring-data/index.md

 * [MySQL](https://www.mysql.com/de) is a database we use here to store our data
 * [ActiveMQ](http://activemq.apache.org) is used as a message broker in between the different tiers of the C2MON
   infrastructure: client applications, server, and data acquisition processes.
-* We use an external [Elasticsearch](https://www.elastic.co) service as a search and analytics engine to allow us a quicker and more convenient access to our data later in this walk-through.
-You can choose to use an Elasticsearch engine that is embedded in C2MON by setting `C2MON_SERVER_ELASTICSEARCH_EMBEDDED` to `true`, or to disable it completely by setting `C2MON_SERVER_ELASTICSEARCH_ENABLED` to `false`.

 The relevant service definitions in our docker-compose file:
 ```yaml